ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 `429 Too Many Requests` (see {{?STATUS429=RFC6525}})
 or `503 Service Unavailable` responses.

+Widely deployed quota mechanisms limit the number of acceptable requests in a given time window, e.g. 10 requests per second;
-Still, there is not a standard way to communicate service quotas so that the client can throttle its requests and prevent 4xx or 5xx responses.
+still, there is not a standard way to communicate service quotas so that the client can throttle its requests and prevent 4xx or 5xx responses.

-## Rate-limiting and quotas {#rate-limiting}

-Servers use quota mechanisms to avoid systems overload, to ensure an equitable distribution of computational resources or to enforce other policies - e.g. monetization.

-A basic quota mechanism limits the number of acceptable requests in a given time window, e.g. 10 requests per second.

-When quota is exceeded, servers usually do not serve the request replying instead with a `4xx` HTTP status code (e.g. 429 or 403) or adopt more aggressive policies like dropping connections.

-Quotas may be enforced on different basis (e.g. per user, per IP, per geographic area, ..) and at different levels.
-For example, an user may be allowed to issue:

-- 10 requests per second;
-- limited to 60 requests per minute;
-- limited to 1000 requests per hour.

-Moreover system metrics, statistics and heuristics can be used to implement more complex policies, where the number of acceptable requests and the time window are computed dynamically.

-## Current landscape of rate-limiting headers

-To help clients throttling their requests, servers may expose the counters used to evaluate quota policies via HTTP header fields.

-Those response headers may be added by HTTP intermediaries such as API gateways and reverse proxies.

-On the web we can find many different rate-limit headers, usually containing the number of allowed requests in a given time window, and when the window is reset.

-The common choice is to return three headers containing:

-- the maximum number of allowed requests in the time window;
-- the number of remaining requests in the current window;
-- the time remaining in the current window expressed in seconds or as a timestamp;

-### Interoperability issues

-A major interoperability issue in throttling is the lack of standard headers, because:

-- each implementation associates different semantics to the same header field names;
-- header field names proliferates.

-User Agents interfacing with different servers may thus need to process different headers, or the very same application interface that sits behind different reverse proxies may reply with different throttling headers.

-## This proposal
+See {{rate-limiting}} for further information on the current usage of rate limiting in HTTP.

-This proposal defines syntax and semantics for the following fields:
+This document defines syntax and semantics for the following fields:

 - `RateLimit-Limit`: containing the requests quota in the time window;
 - `RateLimit-Remaining`: containing the remaining requests quota in the current window;